Henry Pinckney McCain

-Major General Henry Pinckney McCain (January 23, 1861 – July 25, 1941) was an officer in the United States Army who served as Adjutant General of the Army from 1914 to 1918.
+Henry Pinckney McCain (January 23, 1861 – July 25, 1941) was an American military officer who was Adjutant General of the United States Army from 1914 to 1918.
+He held the rank of Major General.

 Early life

 McCain was born in Carroll County, Mississippi, on January 23, 1861, the son of Mr. and Mrs. W. A. McCain.
+He was born during the brief period of time between Mississippi's secession from the United States and its joining the Confederate States of America shortly before the beginning of the American Civil War.

-He entered and later graduated from the United States Military Academy (USMA) at West Point, New York, in June 1885.
-Among his classmates included several officers who would become future general officers, such as Beaumont B. Buck, Joseph E. Kuhn, Robert Lee Bullard, Robert Michie, George W. Burr, John D. Barrette, John M. Carson Jr., Robert A. Brown, Charles H. Muir, William F. Martin, Daniel B. Devore and Willard A. Holbrook.
+He graduated, 20th in a class of 37, from the United States Military Academy (USMA) at West Point, New York, in June 1885.
+Among his classmates there included several men who would later rise to the rank of brigadier general or higher in their military careers, such as Joseph E. Kuhn, Charles H. Muir, John D. Barrette, Robert A. Brown, John M. Carson, Willard A. Holbrook, Robert Michie, Robert L. Bullard, Daniel B. Devore, Beaumont B. Buck, and William F. Martin.
 Upon graduating, he was commissioned a second lieutenant in the 3rd U.S. Infantry Regiment (The Old Guard) at Fort Shaw, Montana.